sushrutaproject/sushrutaproject.github.io/README.md

 ![Image](assets/img/699-8v.png){: width="50%" style="float: left; margin-right: 2em;"}
-This is a project focussed on the critical study of the _Compendium of Suśruta_ (Sanskrit _Suśrutasaṃhitā_, सुश्रुतसंहिता), a medical encyclopedia composed two millennia ago.
+This is a project focussed on the critical study of the _Compendium of Suśruta_ (Sanskrit सुश्रुतसंहिता), a medical encyclopedia composed two millennia ago.
 The project is based on studying the earliest surviving  manuscripts of the work.

 ## What would you like to do?

 ### 👉 Read the draft translation

-* The *Draft Translation* of selected adhyāyas (updated twice weekly): [Free PDF download](https://github.com/wujastyk/sushrutaproject/raw/main/translation/incremental_SS_Translation.pdf?raw=true).
+* The *Draft Translation* of selected chapters (updated twice weekly): [Free PDF download](https://github.com/wujastyk/sushrutaproject/raw/main/translation/incremental_SS_Translation.pdf?raw=true).

 ### 👉 Read the Sanskrit text of _Suśruta's Compendium_ in its Nepalese Version

-The online digital edition of the Nepalese _Suśrutasaṃhitā_ is published using [Saktumiva](https://chchch.github.io/saktumiva/docs/), a system written by [Dr Charles Li](https://orcid.org/0000-0001-8247-9374) for editing and publishing Sanskrit critical editions.
+The online digital edition of the Nepalese version of the _Compendium of Suśruta_ is published using [Saktumiva](https://chchch.github.io/saktumiva/docs/), a system written by [Dr Charles Li](https://orcid.org/0000-0001-8247-9374) for editing and publishing Sanskrit critical editions.
 There are two major releases of Saktumiva, 1.0 and 2.0 (in development, Feb 2026).
 You can read the edition of the _Suśrutasaṃhitā_ through either interface.

   1. [Table of contents (Saktumiva 1.0)](https://sushrutaproject1.github.io/Sushrutasamhita_Saktumiva1/).
   2. [Table of contents (Saktumiva 2.0)](https://sushrutaproject1.github.io/Sushrutasamhita_Saktumiva2/)